Stephen J. Russell MD PhD, Founder, Director, CEO & President

 Jim Hannon, Chief Financial Officer

 Mr. Hannon is an experienced senior executive with extensive general and financial management experience in business operations, acquisition, divestiture and capital structuring.
 Industry experience includes biotechnology, biomedical, printing, manufacturing, distribution and alternative energies.
-Mr. Hannon received his Bachelor of Arts degree in Management and Accounting from the University of St. Thomas in 1973 and Masters of Science in Management from the Stanford Graduate School of Business in 1984.
+Mr. Hannon received his Bachelor of Arts degree in Management and Accounting from the University of St. Thomas in 1973 and Masters of Science in Management from the Stanford Sloan Graduate School of Business in 1984.
+Mr. Hannon is also the Private Equity Manager for Quinstar Investment Partners.

 Alice S. Bexon, MD, Chief Medical Officer